anandSant24/AngularCURD2/README.md

 # Angular8
+#9 how can you do validation in ReactiveForms
+    1. make the fullName mandatory, show error and message
+    2. make its minLength 2 and MaxLength 10 , above this range highlight error

+    What are different validation functions provided by Reactive form validators

 #8 Easier Way to create a reactive form apart from creating instance of formGroup and formControl
     and how to add default Values

+    FormBuilder is the easiet way of creating Reactive Forms,
+    Note: it is a service

 #7  How do you pre-populate the form and nested form in Angular
     How do you prepopulate only nested form group

 #6 Write HTML code which displays a nested form i.e skills and proficiency and yearsOfExperience

 #5 Quest: Access a Form Control in Form Group